EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 But there are also smaller, less powerful (but still helpful) devices that you can purchase and use as part of a daily regimen to help you train your body to overcome your unconscious muscular reactions to the stress and anxiety of modern life.

 The uses of electromyographic biofeedback aren’t limited to just stress and stress-related conditions.
-They also help those suffering from chronic migraines, and assist with psychological therapies such as mindfulness meditation.
-There are even athletes who have been experimenting with electromyographic biofeedback therapies to help them achieve new heights of physical fitness.
-EMG biofeedback home use device can be used to solve muscular rehab problems.
+They also help those suffering from chronic migraines and assist with psychological therapies such as mindfulness meditation.
+Some athletes, for example, have been experimenting with electromyographic biofeedback therapies to help them achieve new heights of physical fitness.
+Additionally, an electromyographic EMG biofeedback home-use device can also be used to solve muscular rehab problems.

 NeuroTrac® Simplex